empovit/home-assignment-chat/README.md

 This chat uses simple text commands that are easy to type.

 **WARNING:** Command arguments may contain letters, digits, spaces, and punctuation marks,
-             but _not_ forward slashed (/).
+             but _not_ forward slashes (/).
 Forward slashes are reserved for command names and parameter keys.

 - /user _name_ - create a new user